philipturner/molecular-renderer/Sources/HardwareCatalog/Materials/NonCarbonElements/README.md

 Investigate the quaternary silicon atom.
 Is the MM3 parameter for Si-Si-Si bond angle correct?
 Does it hold true in pure elemental form, or only when bonded to carbon?

 Based on this investigation, it looks like 118° is correct.
-Which parameter is used doesn't affect bulk silicon (di-adamantasilane) or compounds which don't have a quaternary Si-Si-Si bond (6-carbon doped variant).
-However, the RMS error between MM4 and GFN2-xTB greatly decreases when using the 118° parameter.
+Which parameter is used doesn't affect bulk silicon (di-adamantasilane).
+It also doesn't affect compounds that lack a quaternary Si-Si-Si bond (6-carbon doped variant).
+For the 2-carbon and 4-carbon variants, the RMS error between MM4 and GFN2-xTB greatly decreases when using the 118° parameter.

 ### Di-Adamantasilane